Legend-Systems/pro-train/src/org/README.md

 # Organization & Branch Management System

-This module implements a comprehensive organization and branch management system following the patterns established in the Exxam platform and the requirements from `org-br-plan.md`.
+This module implements a comprehensive organization and branch management system following the patterns established in the trainpro platform and the requirements from `org-br-plan.md`.

 ## ✅ Implementation Status